 Plugging this back in (\ref{main}), we get

 Where $K$ is an arbitrary constant.
-From the discussion below eq \ref{kinmet}, we expect that in the limit $x\rightarrow \infty$, $F(\infty)$ is finite and this motivates us to use the following series expansion for $F(x)$ in $\frac{1}{x^2}$
+From the discussion below eqn (\ref{kinmet}), we expect that in the limit $x\rightarrow \infty$, $F(\infty)$ is finite and this motivates us to use the following series expansion for $F(x)$ in $\frac{1}{x^2}$

 Plugging this back, we can solve equations (\ref{sep1}) and (\ref{sep2}) for $S_{EE}$,